As my limbs knotted and sweat beaded down my forehead, I began seeing stars. I couldn’t tell if I was just way too high or slowly dying.

 The lights came up, and slowly people started wiping down their mats.
 I thought I may have hurt my back somewhere in the tornado of positions I contorted into, but it was just a muscle group I was previously unaware of.

-I learned after that there are a few different classes during the week that are no where near as insane.
+I learned after that there are a few different classes during the week that are nowhere near as insane.
 Johnny told me that Lu’s class is mostly for athletes.
 The house of Yoga has yoga classes for all levels, even ones for people who don’t smoke weed at all.

-Lu has been into yoga for more than decade.
-She didn’t smoke weed until six years ago, when a friend of hers invited her to smoke weed and do yoga when she ran a ganja friendly studio out of her home.
+Lu has been into yoga for more than a decade.
+She didn’t smoke weed until six years ago when a friend of hers invited her to smoke weed and do yoga when she ran a ganja friendly studio out of her home.
 That friend moved to California, so now Lu carries the torch in Toronto.

 “The first time I smoked ganja and did yoga it blew my mind, it was like I could really feel my entire body,” she told me after the class.
-To Lu, smoking weed is a, “short, spiritual ceremony that helps a class loosen up and really focus on their bodies.”
+To Lu, smoking weed is a “short, spiritual ceremony that helps a class loosen up and really focus on their bodies.”
 It did work this way for me, at least at first.
-I was less self conscious about how bad I was at yoga with a little comfort from weed.
+I was less self-conscious about how bad I was at yoga with a little comfort from weed.
 One woman who takes Lu’s advanced class regularly told me, “Normal studios feel stuffy to me now.”

 Of course, Lu had to wait a little while before she told me all of this.
 When I first stood upright for the first time in two hours, after a few heavy hits from the volcano bag, she asked me if I liked it.
 I was soaking wet, having trouble standing on my legs, and totally disoriented and gasping for air like a newborn giraffe.
 I groaned and smiled.
 She laughed and looked like she had seen the expression before.